-It’s obvious that all promotion channels have one and the same goal – to turn people into customers, and social media are no exception.
+It’s obvious that all promotion channels have one and the same goal – it’s to turn people into customers.
+And social media are no exception.
 Therefore, people often start advertising the brand, which is the right thing to do, but the problem is the quantity of ads.

 Don’t treat social networks as virtual billboards.
 They work best for content marketing, so focus 80% of your marketing efforts on valuable content and only 20% on direct advertising.

 This is a common problem for any business type and marketing method.
 Before doing something, one needs to decide what to do.
 In SMM, you should set a clear goal, think of how you can achieve it (what social media to use, what type of content, etc.) and… how to measure the results.